enkidevs/curriculum/regular-expressions/introduction/basic-syntax-i/regex-wildcards-i.md

 This exception exists mostly because of historic reasons.
 The first tools that used regex were line-based.
 They would read a file line by line, and apply the regular expression separately to each line.
 The effect is that with these tools, the string could never contain line breaks, so the dot could never match them.

-Fun fact: JavaScript recently introduce the `s` modifier that makes the dot actually match all characters.
+Fun fact: JavaScript recently introduced the `s` modifier that makes the dot actually match all characters.